janispeyer/rustc_alias/README.md

 The optimisations developed here require the extension to the rust compiler introduced here: [https://github.com/janispeyer/rust](https://github.com/janispeyer/rust)

+Make sure to build it with the component `rustc_driver`.
+This component is used for the extension.

 ## Example Setup

 1. Clone both repositories